 Ifa Divination Is What It Is Called Now

 From what I understand, there are indeed chance and probability involved, which has to do with the ‘guessing’ part.
 As for the ‘supernatural’ part, I don’t see what is so ‘super’ about it.
 To me it involves some maths, which is quite ‘natural’.
 We use mathematics for guesswork all the time.

 The Ifa system does not intend to foresee the future really.

 It intends to suggest what should be done to avoid something from happening or actually make something happen.
 This means that it is believed that you yourself are in charge of your own future.
 The system can be consulted for advise.

 The involvement of god is to be debated.
 Because what does ‘god’ mean?
 It appears to be a word that is derived from an old Germanic word.
 Fun fact: it used to be neutral in terms of gender.
 It shifted to masculine when Christianity came in.
 If the concept of ‘god’ is so loaded with cultural references, can you really interpret another culture through its definition?

-All good things come at the appropriate dosage: The frequency of blog posts is going to diminish to once a month.
-It is because I am very busy writing the film script!
+All good things come at the appropriate dosage: The frequency of blog posts is going to be lowered for now.
+This is because I am very busy scriptwriting at the moment!

 You can follow us

 Sign up below to follow Juul’s work.
 You will receive updates and notifications of new blog posts.